 Today our firm filed Plaintiff’s Reply to Defendant’s Opposition to Plaintiff’s Motion for Partial Judgment on the Pleadings in the case of Gun Owners Foundation v.
 Bureau of Alcohol, Tobacco, Firearms and Explosives on behalf of plaintiff Gun Owners Foundation in the United States District Court for the District of Columbia.

-Our reply responds to the following ATF opposition and exhibits filed on August 9, 2012:
+Our reply responds to the following ATF opposition and

 - Page 1 of 2